1 December 1944

 click here

 Lt.
 Gebhardt (left, front), Capt.
 Anderson (center, front), Lt.
-Malcolm Cohen (back, right),
+Malcolm Cohen (back, right), and other "A"-Battery Officers.

 The Victors: Eisenhower and His Boys: The Men of World War II